shanamatthews/a11yafternoon/quiz_challenge/quiz.md

 In this challenge, you will learn the basics of building accessible Web sites by answering 10 questions.
 Feel free to use search to find answers.
 At the end, you will use the answers you provided to move on to the third and final challenge.

-1. When color is used to convey information on a Web page, color blindness must be taken into account.
-For example, required fields might be highlighted in red, but those fields should also be marked with asterisks or other identifiers.
-The most common type of color blindness is red-green deficiency, which makes it difficult to distinguish between red and green.
-What percentage of the population is affected by red-green deficiency?

-    a) Less than 1%

-    b) Around 2%

-    c) Around 4%

-    d) Around 8%

 1. Screen readers generally can’t comprehend information in images, even though artificial intelligence (AI) is breaking down such barriers.
 For now, which of the following steps should a Web designer take to ensure that screen readers can convey useful information from images?

     a) Avoid the use of `<img>` elements and use `<canvas>` elements instead